Cellular Security Camera Comparison

 This is where cellular security cameras come in handy!
 Since they don’t require an internet connection, they are a perfect replacement for the traditional wireless cameras that still require a network for monitoring.
-However, you do need to have mobile coverage in the area where you want to deploy the cameras.
+The only thing you need is mobile coverage in the area where you want to deploy the cameras.